G00398275/pands-project/README.md

 PURPOSE
-The purpose of this project is to research the well known Fisher's Iris Data set online, and to write documentation and Python code which investigates the data set.
+The purpose of this project is to research the well known Fisher's Iris Data set online, and to write documentation and Python code which investigates the data set appropriately.

 RESEARCH
 To initiate this project, the author began by searching the internet for resources and previous